Necessary Maintenance #11871

 Thanks and best wishes,

-#6 Updated by Robert Sulej almost 4 years ago
+#6 Updated by Robert Sulej over 4 years ago

 Hi John, All,

 Great.
 I just have collected statistics of users (N=2), both saying that mutiple named collections can be less user friendly.
 But after short discussion one user agreed that it is not true and actually collections can make analysis easier.
 I will convince the other one with code examples.